ksattahu/UOCIS322-P7/README.md

 - GET **/token**

 Returns a token.
-This request must be authenticated using a HTTP Basic Authentication (see `DockerAuth/password.py` and `DockerAuth/testToken.py`).
+This request must be authenticated using a HTTP Basic Authentication.
 On success a JSON object is returned with a field `token` set to the authentication token for the user and a field `duration` set to the (approximate) number of seconds the token is valid.
 On failure status code 401 (unauthorized) is returned.

-- GET **/RESOURCE-YOU-CREATED-IN-PROJECT-6**
+- GET **/RESOURCE**

 Return a protected <resource>, which is basically what you created in project 6.
-This request must be authenticated using token-based authentication only (see `DockerAuth/testToken.py`).
+This request must be authenticated using token-based authentication only.
 HTTP password-based (basic) authentication is not allowed.
 On success a JSON object with data for the authenticated user is returned.
 On failure status code 401 (unauthorized) is returned.

-#### Part 2: User interface

-The goal of this part of the project is to create frontend/UI for Brevet app using Flask-WTF and Flask-Login introduced in lectures.
-You frontend/UI should use the authentication that you created above.
-In addition to creating UI for basic authentication and token generation, you will add three additional functionalities in your UI: a) registration, b) login, c) remember me, d) logout.

-#### Summary
-You will still maintain your `brevetsapp` service, and `mongodb` service that you've had since project 5, that will remain UNCHANGED.

-## Tasks

-You'll turn in your credentials.ini using which we will get the following:

-* The working application with two parts.

-* Dockerfile

-* docker-compose.yml
+#

-## Grading Rubric
+## Credits

-* If your code works as expected: 100 points.
-This includes:
-    * Basic APIs work as expected in part 1.
-    * Decent user interface in part 2 including the three functionalities in the UI.

-* For each non-working API in part 1, 15 points will be docked off.
-Part 1 carries 45 points.

-* For the UI and the three functionalies, decent UI carries 15 points.
-Each functionality carries 10 points.
-In short, part 2 carries 45 points.

-* If none of them work, you'll get 10 points assuming
-    * `README` is updated with your name and email ID.
-    * `credentials.ini` is submitted with the correct URL of your repo.
-    * `docker-compose.yml` works/builds without any errors.

-* If the `docker-compose.yml` doesn't build or if `credentials.ini` is missing, 0 will be assigned.
+Michal Young, Ram Durairajan, Steven Walton, Joe Istas.